Code-Institute-Submissions/Back_to_the_Future/README.md

     - This library was used for creating the timeline.
 - [jQuery](https://jquery.com/)
     - This is used in conjunction with Bootstrap.

+## Testing carried out

+## Deployment

+I chose to use GitHub pages to host my website.
+I have carried out the steps below to deploy my website to GitHub pages.

+1. Firstly I set up a gh-pages branch within my Back_to_the_Future repository.
+2. I then ran the `git checkout gh-pages` command to change to that branch and I ensured that there was a base `<href>` on each page and that all the filepaths for images were correct.
+3. I then merged my master branch into my gh-pages branch by running the command `git merge master`.
+4. I then ran `git push` to push my local branch to the gh-pages remote branch.
+5. I then went to "https://liam-cafearo.github.io/Back_to_the_Future/index.html" to check that it had deployed as planned.

 ## Contributing